 - Drop Duplicates.
 Google Maps can show the same places/businesses on different pages in the same search results.
 This may cause duplicate records in the result file because Outscraper extracts the data that you see on Google Maps.

-In the second case, Google Maps can show the same results in different search queries with different but related categories.
-A search for “Bars, New York” and a search for “Restaurants, New York” may show the same results.
+In the second case, Google Maps can show the same results for different search queries with different but related categories.
+A search for “Bars, New York,” and a search for “Restaurants, New York” may show the same results.
 If two or more categories are selected in a task, there is a high chance of duplicate results in related categories.

 - Ignore Without Emails.
 This ignoring option only applies when the “Emails & Contacts Scraper” service is added.

 It removes the places without at least one email from the result file.
 Only places/businesses with emails are listed.
 This is perfect for those who want to extract emails from Google Maps for email marketing.